EGI-Federation/fedcloud-catchall-operations/README.md

 - a cron job per site that will execute the cloud-info-provider for every vo supporteb by the site and push the information to the AMS in order to be consumed by clients.
+- a service per site and VO that will execute cloudkeeper-os to synchronise images pushed by cloudkeeper cron.
+- a cron job per site and VO that executes cloudkeeper with the cloudkeeper-os service as backend to fetch the VO-wide image list from AppDB.

 ## Installing the chart